bernd289/pds/README.md

 - migrated from Alpine to Debian

 Why I did this?
-- I prefer bewer software
+- I prefer newer software
 - the official PDS image had some DNS issues with my setup (seems this was Alpine related)